arvidn/libtorrent/trunk/docs/manual.rst

 should ignore any broadcast response from a device whose address is not the configured router for this machine. i.e. it's a way to not talk to other people's routers by mistake.

+``send_buffer_waterbark`` is the upper limit of the send buffer low-watermark. if the send buffer has fewer bytes than this, we'll read another 16kB block onto it.
+If set too small, upload rate capacity will suffer.
+If set too high, memory will be wasted.
+The actual watermark may be lower than this in case the upload rate is low, this is the upper limit.

 pe_settings
 ===========